Struggling Barcelona held to draw again in Spanish league - WHIZ News

 Real Betis won 3-1 at Osasuna for its third victory in four matches in all competitions.

-Manuel Pellegrini’s team is seventh in the standings.
+Manuel Pellegrini’s team is eighth in the standings.
 It had started the season winless in its first three matches.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports